Paris City Boy

 You are a Paris city boy

-So young, so go back to Paris city….
+So young, go to Paris city….

 You won't be bored anymore